 Confederates attack Oilfield

-In perhaps the first raid on petroleum facilities in warfare, in the spring of 1863 a regiment of Confederate cavalry attacked the oil town of Burning Springs in what will soon become West Virginia.
+In perhaps the first raid on oil facilities in warfare, in the spring of 1863 a regiment of Confederate cavalry attacked the oil town of Burning Springs in what would soon become West Virginia.
 The rebel raiders destroyed equipment and thousands of barrels of oil.

 West Virginia Oil History

-“After the Civil War, the industry was revived and over the next fifty years the booms spread over almost all the counties of the state,” explains historian David McKain, founder and director of a petroleum museum in Parkersburg.
+“After the Civil War, the industry was revived and over the next fifty years the booms spread over almost all the counties of the state,” explained McKain, who founded and an oil museum in Parkersburg (and was often seen in his black truck searching local valleys for rare oilfield artifacts).

 Almost a century earlier, George Washington had acquired 250 acres in the region because it contained oil and natural gas seeps.

-“This was in 1771, making the father of our country the first petroleum industry speculator,” notes McKain, author of Where It All Began, a history of the West Virginia petroleum industry.
+“This was in 1771, making the father of our country the first petroleum industry speculator,” noted McKain, author of Where It All Began, a history of the West Virginia petroleum industry.

 As early as 1831, natural gas was moved in wooden pipes from wells to be used as a manufacturing heat source by the Kanawha salt manufacturers.